JoshAtDoorDash/DoorDashAPI-PHP-Sample/README.md

 # DoorDash API PHP Sample

-This sample an example of how to create a JWT using PHP when calling the DoorDash API.
+This sample is an example of how to create a JWT using PHP when calling the DoorDash API.
 It builds a token that is valid for 30 minutes.
 Please obtain a set of DoorDash Credentials (Developer ID, Key ID, and Signing Secret) in the [DoorDash Developer Portal](https://developer.doordash.com/portal/integration/drive/credentials) to use in the application.

 This application targets [PHP](https://www.php.net/).
 The content is provided in this repository are samples and not intended for production and are not supported.